tnebooks/10th-science/question_v2/science/1-mark-questions/when-powdered-tobacco-is-taken-through-nose-is-cal.md

 ---
-choices: []
+choices:
+  - Smoking
+  - Chewing
+  - Injecting
 answers:
-  - TBD
+  - Snuffing
 ---

-When powdered tobacco is taken through nose, is called----?
-Snuffing
+When powdered tobacco is taken through the nose, it is called ----?